 Many people arrive at this site looking for ways to make some extra money.
 It’s well worth checking out the thousands of temporary census jobs being offered across the US.
 These jobs, which are on offer right now and include census taker positions, involve providing support for the census of 2020.

 I was kindly alerted to these jobs by a HomeWorkingClub reader (thank you!)
 This post describes how these census jobs work, what they pay, and how to apply.

-Census work is completely legitimate, and pays upwards of around US$15 per hour.
+Census work is completely legitimate, and pays upwards of around US$16 per hour, plus reimbursement for work-related expenses.
 There are opportunities in all US states, and in Puerto Rico.

 When is the Next US Census?

-The US Census takes place every decade and the next one is scheduled for 2020.
-Preliminary work has already begun, and the US Census website states that there will be several thousand temporary jobs on offer, with the largest intake of staff taking place in summer 2019.
+The US Census takes place every decade and the next takes place during 2020.
+Work is underway, and the US Census website states that there are hundreds of thousands of temporary jobs available.

 What do Census Jobs Involve?